Guildford Joint Committee joins calls to return full access to Ash Ranges

 Residents have been especially frustrated over the last 12 months when the instructions from central government have been to restrict their travel and take their exercise locally.
 The closure of the ARFC during this period has made it much harder for them to find suitable outdoor spaces; this is particularly the case for those with impaired mobility, for whom the ARFC provides a perfect area with its good quality tracks and flat surface.

-It is disappointing to hear that conversations so far between the MOD, Parish Council, local MP and residents have failed to resolve this matter, and that the Parish Council is now having to use Freedom of Information requests to receive the details behind the decision to close the ranges.
+It is disappointing to hear that conversation so far between the MOD, Parish Council, local MP and residents have failed to resolve this matter, and that the Parish Council is now having to use Freedom of Information requests to receive the details behind the decision to close the ranges.

 I understand that the MOD is the landowner of the site and is acting within the local byelaws.
 I understand, as well, the need to maintain a training facility and to close areas to the public on firing days.
-What I and the other Joint Committee members are keen to see is a greater appreciation by the MOD of the importance of this land to the residents and a greater willingness to enter into open, active and collaborative discussions with their them and their representatives to arrive at a mutually acceptable outcome.
+What I and the other Joint Committee members are keen to see is a greater appreciation by the MOD of the importance of this land to the residents and a greater willingness to enter into open, active and collaborative discussions with them and their representatives to arrive at a mutually acceptable outcome.

 I would appreciate it if you could give me your assurance that you will engage positively with the local residents and elected members to discuss the issues as they apply to both sides and to arrive at a satisfactory outcome as quickly as possible that will allow both residents to enjoy full access to Ash Ranges and the MOD to carry out its training programme.